Dr. Greene’s Answer:

 The symptoms of swimmer’s ear are itchy and/or painful ear.
 This is often accompanied by a small amount of clear discharge.
 The ear is particularly sensitive to the ear lobe’s being moved up and down.
 If a child does develop swimmer’s ear, it can often be treated with a few drops of white vinegar placed in both ears.
 Put the vinegar in one ear and leave it for about five minutes before turning that ear down in order to drain the vinegar solution.
 Repeat this twice a day for three days.
 If the symptoms worsen or persist for over three days, prescription antibiotic drops may be necessary.

-Another summer consideration is protection from the sun’s rays.
+Another summer consideration is protection from the sun’s rays and sunburn.
 Sunglasses with UV-protection help protect children’s eyes from the UV rays and decrease the risk of cataracts in adulthood.
-Sunscreen, loose clothing, and hats help protect children’s sensitive skin.
+Sunscreen, loose clothing, and hats help protect children’s sensitive skin from sunburn.
 This is very important because, even though skin cancer occurs in adults, the serious skin cancers are caused by the sun exposure (particularly the sun burns) that occur during childhood.

 Try to avoid the sun’s most intense rays by staying out of the sun during the middle of the day — and don’t be lulled into complacency by overcast days, since most of the sun’s harmful rays will get through the clouds.
 Be especially careful if you are around water, sand, snow, or any surface that will reflect and therefore intensify the sun’s rays.
 Remember, the sun’s rays are more intense the higher you get in elevation.